-- Continue potholing and clearing of obstructions at proposed OCS locations.
-Potholing will continue in Segments 1, 2, 3 and 4. - Continue construction at TPS-1 and TPS-2.
-Install main transformers at TPS-1. - Continue conduit and foundation installations for signal and Wayside Power Cabinet units in Segment 2. - Continue conduit and foundation installation for grade crossings houses in Segment 4. - Continue installation of impedance bonds. - Continue coordination with UPRR on grade crossing design.
-Follow up on information provided to UPRR for review. - Continue coordination with stakeholders on the Consistent Warning Time solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.
+- Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-4 and Switching Station.
+Transformer delivery for PS-7 and Switching Station has been pushed back to March. - Install conduit and foundations for signal and Wayside Power Cabinet units in Segment 2 and 4. - Install impedance bonds. - Coordinate with UPRR on grade crossing design. - Coordinate with stakeholders on the Consistent Warning Time solution and advance location specific design. - Review BBII work plans for upcoming construction activities. - Progress design for PG&E interconnection. - Coordinate with PG&E on final design for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.